10 May 2019 | 6 min read

 5) Be Our Guest.
 Living in Orlando, Florida it’s hard not to be a Disney fan.
 Be Our Guest is a sneak peek behind the magic of Disney’s incredible culture of customer service.
 The folks at the Disney Institute have cracked the code by focusing on the four points of the Quality Service Compass.
 Details are king at the Mouse House and we love the entertainment giant’s attention to both the customer and employee experience.
 If you’re ready to take your team to the next level with an intentional customer service strategy, read this.

 6) Everybody, Always.
 This lighthearted biography by Bob Goff will alternately make you laugh and cry.
 Goff’s life passion has been to love those around him and it has led him on some pretty wild adventures.
+Everybody, Always encourages readers to love with abandon and without bias or fear.
+Bonus book: Goff’s first book Love Does follows the same theme and is another fantastic read for leaders looking to go beyond themselves and live their values with action and whimsy.

 7) Captivate: The Science of Succeeding with People.
 Any leader who has interacted with more than one person in their life knows dealing with people can be tricky.
 Not everyone fits into a perfect little mold.
 People are messy, sometimes scary, and if you’re anything like the author, they can bring out your awkward side.
-Captivate by Vanessa Van Edwards gives you the tools to succeed with people by reading body language, learning other’s motivation and love languages, and connecting through
+Captivate by Vanessa Van Edwards gives you the tools to succeed with people by reading body language, learning other’s motivation and love languages, and connecting through dazzeling (and meaningful) conversations.

 What do you think?
 Did we miss any good books for leaders of volunteers?
 Are there any you would add as a must read for leaders this year?